xwipeoutx/hololens-workshop/hello-world/2-unity-overview.md

 2. Set `Car 2`'s relative force vector to `(0, 0, 20000)`
 3. Let's move the camera back a bit, to `(0, 0, -12)`

 Press Play!
-Michael bay is jealous.
+Michael Bay is jealous.

 ### Final notes